4catkinson/SimpleBasic-Sec-20-2/README.md

-# SimpleBasic-Sec-20-2
+# SmallBasic-Sec-20-2
-Below is the code I created in an attempt to meet the parameters of the assignment but I cannot get the program to output individual branch closed messages.
-Please advise:
+'Below is the code I created in an attempt to meet the parameters of the assignment but I cannot get the program to output individual branch closed messages.
+I may come back to work on this.
+The other branch for Sec 20-2 meet the criteria in a different manner'

 TextWindow.Title="Branch Availability"
 TextWindow.WriteLine("Branches have the following availability.: ")